techtown-training/microservices-bootcamp/exercise/aws/k8s/sockShop.md

 Notice all the different k8s resources that where created?

-Connecting to the Elastic IP of your AWS host should not present you with the Sock Shop frontend
+Connecting to the Elastic IP of your AWS host after some time should present you with the Sock Shop frontend

 ___